-There are different kinds of blogs, of course, so the details may vary depending on what you write about and who your readers are.
-However, no matter what type of blog you have – a personal blog, a business blog, a professional blog – we are sure you want more readers.
+No matter what type of blog you have – a personal blog, a company blog, or a professional blog – you surely want more readers.
 That's one common goal of every blogger – attract more readers, build a community, and get more blog followers.

 2. Announce giveaways and contests

 Giveaways and contests are a great way to get new blog followers.
 Everyone loves freebies, so it won’t take you much effort to encourage your visitors to follow your blog on social media or enter their email addresses.
 Once you build that list of email contacts, you’ll be able to repeatedly engage with them via inbox and drive traffic to your blog.

 To make sure every visitor of your blog is notified about your contest or giveaway, create catchy popups or sitewide notification bars.
 Describe the promo and link to the page where readers can enter the giveaway.

 Pro tip: Since most giveaways and contests run for a limited time, in Getsitecontrol you can actually create a schedule to select exact dates and hours your popup will be displayed.

 3. Promote featured blog posts or new content

 Do you have super popular blog posts that get the most attention and engagement and you want to drive your readers there?
 Do you need to highlight a new article?
 You can do all of this with a popup.